hikari-crescent/book/src/plugins/intro.md

 If you need to access your bot class inside a plugin file, you can use the `plugin.app` attribute.
-Accessing this attribute will raise an exception if the bot is not yet loaded.
+Accessing this attribute will raise an exception if the plugin is not yet loaded.

 ```python
 plugin = crescent.Plugin()